gatling/gatling/src/sphinx/general/scenario.rst

 Similar to ``randomSwitch``, but with an uniform distribution amongst chains.
 ::

-  .uniformRandomSwitch( // beware: use parentheses, not brackets!
+  .uniformRandomSwitch( // beware: use parentheses, not curly braces!
     chain1,
     chain2
   )